Single serving tiramisu recipe with pasteurized eggs.

 Take the mascarpone and eggs out of the fridge at least 30 minutes before preparation

-Assemble the tiramisu in a glass or jar like this: start with a flat-bottomed glass and pour a layer of mascarpone cream.
+Assemble the tiramisu in a glass or jar like this: start from the bottom of the glass with a layer of soaked ladyfingers, then pour in a layer of mascarpone cream.

-Then create a layer of previously coffee-soaked ladyfingers, dust with cocoa, then pour another layer of mascarpone cream.
+Repeat the sequence with another layer of previously soaked ladyfingers, a dusting of cocoa, then pour another layer of mascarpone cream.

 Dust the tiramisu in a glass with cocoa and let it rest in the fridge for at least 1 hour.